fastforwardlabs/blog/content/posts/2020-06-22-how-to-explain-huggingface-bert-for-question-answering-nlp-models-with-tf-2-0.md

 ```

 ![](/images/hugo/explanation-1592852095.jpg)
 ##### In this sample, a BERTbase model gets the answer correct (Achaemenid Persia).
-It appears the token "subordinate .." is impactful in the selection of an answer to the question "Macedonia was under the rule of which country?".
+Model gradients show that the token "subordinate .." is impactful in the selection of an answer to the question "Macedonia was under the rule of which country?".
 This makes sense .. good for BERTbase.

 Recently, our team at Fast Forward Labs have been exploring state of the art models for [Question Answering](https://qa.fastforwardlabs.com/) and have used the rather excellent HuggingFace [transformers](https://github.com/huggingface/transformers/) library.
 As we applied BERT for QA models (BERTQA) to datasets outside of wikipedia (e.g legal documents), we have observed a variety of results.
 Naturally, one of the things we have been exploring are methods to better understand why the model provides certain responses, especially when it fails.
 This post focuses on the following questions: